 Through its current housing services organizations, DHCD currently provides dedicated counseling services for homeowners who are behind in their mortgage payments, who are in foreclosure, or in post-foreclosure.
 These counseling services are also offered to owners of multi-family properties, ownership associations and tenants subject to foreclosure.
 This counseling serves as a central element of DHCD's overall foreclosure prevention strategy.
 Because the District's foreclosure crisis so severely affects the viability of our communities, counselors are continually trained and provided with the most effective and up-to-date tools to use in their counseling efforts.
 All counselors are either HUD-certified, or certified by NeighborWorks.
-Grantees participate in DHCD's Inter-agency Foreclosure Task Force, and have been full participants in our regional, intergovernmental network, the Capital Area Foreclosure Network.
+Grantees have been full participants in our regional, intergovernmental network, the Capital Area Foreclosure Network.
 In addition to providing direct counseling, grantee organizations regularly participate in community workshops and clinics in neighborhoods throughout the District, which focus on the foreclosure crisis.
-Grantee organizations also work with the Department of Insurance Securities and Banking (DISB) to protect clients against scam operations who prey upon residents who are subject to foreclosure.
+Grantee organizations also work with the Department of Insurance Securities and Banking (DISB) to protect clients against scam operations that prey upon residents who are subject to foreclosure.
 Grantee organizations extract data for outreach and targeting efforts from the Office of the Recorder of Deeds, which provides a listing of all official foreclosures in the District on a weekly basis.